FoxHoundAlphaUnit/SMSFox/README.md

 #### Compiling SASS
 You'll have to compile the SASS file from css/app.sass to css/app.css.
-So, first, if you don't have SASS installed, install the Gem:
+So, first, if you don't have SASS installed, install the Gem (you must have Ruby installed on your machine):
 ```batchfile
 $ gem install sass
 ```